 - Confirmation of university and college places mostly happens following the release of summer results.

-- Confirmation decisions and letters (AS12 for UCAS Undergraduate applicants, CU12 for UCAS Conservatoires applicants) are shown in Track.
+- Confirmation decisions and the CU12 Confirmation letter for UCAS Conservatoires applicants are shown in Track.

 While universities and colleges receive grades and make their decisions, we enter into an embargo period…